-If you are a chicken enthusiast and live in the midwest, you probably have heard of the Iowa Blue chicken.
+If you are a chicken enthusiast and live in the midwest, you have probably heard of the Iowa Blue chicken.
 This chicken breed is known for being hardy and multipurpose as it is capable of both laying a good number of eggs and providing quality meat.
-On top of that, there are a lot more merits that would make you consider raising Iowa Blue chickens.
+On top of that, there are many merits to raising Iowa Blue chickens.

 Where did the Iowa Blue chicken originate?
 What does it look like?
 How many eggs does it produce?
 How do I take care of it?
-Worry not!
-This will be your guide to all there is to know about the Iowa Blue chicken.
+Don’t worry!
+This guide will cover everything you need to know about the Iowa Blue chicken.

 Where did the Iowa Blue chicken originate from?